 - Soaking malted grains at a set temp using a set amount of water.
 This triggers enzymes that convert complex carbohydrates to simple, fermentable sugars.

-- Separating those grains from the sugary wort.
+- Separating those grains from the sugary water, now called wort.

-- Rinsing to retrieve some of the additional sugar that remains on the grains.
+- Rinsing to retrieve some of the additional sugar that remains on and in the grains.

 Small Batch Brew in a Bag (BIAB) Step By Step: